Key Takeaways

 Types of Machine Learning Models

-Before diving into training, it’s essential to understand the three main types of machine learning:
+Before diving into training, it’s essential to understand the three main types of machine learning (or see our plain-English ML guide for a business-focused overview of each type):

 Supervised Learning